bszek213/ml_mlb/README.md

 # MLB Game Predictions

 Machine learning that predicts the outcomes of any MLB game.
-Data are from 2018 - 2022 seasons.
+Data are from 2014 - 2023 seasons.
 Current accuracy on test data:
-- Teams that I have a >70% prediction probability: 'KCR', 'OAK', 'ATL', 'CHW'
+- Teams that I have a >70% prediction probability: 'OAK', 'ATL'
+- Regression DNN has a validation MSE of 0.3295

 ## Usage